-On this interview, Francisco Lacerda invited the artist Michael Søndergaard to talk abut his recent participation at Vogue Italia, Boys!
+On this interview, Francisco Lacerda invited the artist Michael Søndergaard to talk abut his recent participation on Boys!
 Boys!
 Boys!, an edition where many gay photographers and artists, captured the beauty and complexity of the male form.
 This edition was made with well-know artists like: Will McBride, Matt Lambert, Andy Warhol, Lulu Delafalaise, Alexandre Haefeli.
-Benefiting the Elton John AIDS Foundation.
+With a book benefiting the Elton John AIDS Foundation.

 FL – Do you consider you find yourself in some kind of photography experimental?

 MS – Everything I create happens in a process where I try to let go of all control.
 No photographs are ever planned beforehand, but made in an experimental environment with an mind open.

 FL – What type of models do you look for?